lavnrw/dips-aipextract/README.md

   OID:      26c8c714-b821-4303-8e47-2751df45359e
 ~~~

-Note that nothing was extracted yet.
-Go ahead and extract the AIP, by default
+Note that nothing has been extracted yet.
+Go ahead and extract the AIP, by
-restoring the original file names:
+default restoring the original file names:

 ~~~console
 $ aipextract aip.tar